Encino Personal Injury Lawyer

 For a Free Consultation

-Been injured at work?
-Were you hurt in a car accident?
-If you are searching for a top Personal Injury Lawyers to help you with your injuries case, CALL NOW and get your Free Consultation with one of our Attorneys.
+Been injured at work in Encino?
+Were you hurt in a car accident in Encino?
+If you are searching for a top Personal Injury Lawyers to help you with your injuries case, CALL NOW and get your Free Consultation with one of our Car accident Attorneys.

-The English translation of the Spanish word “Encino” is “Oak.”
-In fact, the Los Angeles County town of “Encino” was named by the early Spaniards, as part of the “Portola Expedition,” in honor of the Live Oaks and other Oak Tree varieties that grew on the dry hillsides.
-Before Encino became an urban area, these big old oak trees were very notable, and formed the horizon, instead of buildings.
+The Los Angeles County town of “Encino” was named by the early Spaniards, as part of the “Portola Expedition,” in honor of the Live Oaks and other varieties that grew on the dry hillsides.
+Before Encino became an urban area, these big trees were very notable, and formed the horizon, instead of buildings.

 Free Lawyer Consultation Over The Phone